Dhanya24022006/LIC_LTspice_Myproject/Differential Amplifier.md

 Here we have obtained a operating point as V<sub>out</sub> =  1.10033V and I<sub>D</sub> = 0.61mA

+- After this in "view command" go to " SPICE Output Log " option to check Vgs, Vth ,Vds etc.

+From the Output Log we can observe that Vgs= 0.51V , Vth= 0.498V and Vds = 0.701V .<br/>
+It is satisfying the required condition therefore, the transistors lies in saturation region.

 ## Transient Analysis:
 (Repeat the same steps as circuit 1)
 ![Image](https://github.com/user-attachments/assets/b7964cb4-64b8-461a-a35f-082c1bd58ea0)